ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/edi-tool.md

 ### X12 schema to the Ballerina EDI schema

 X12, short for ANSI ASC X12, is a standard for electronic data interchange (EDI) in the United States.
-It defines the structure and format of business documents such as purchase orders, invoices, and shipping notices, allowing for seamless communication between different computer systems.
+It defines the structure and format of business documents such as `purchase orders`, `invoices`, and `shipping notices`, allowing for seamless communication between different computer systems.
 X12 standards cover a wide range of industries, including healthcare, finance, retail, and manufacturing.

 The below command can be used to convert the X12 schema to the Ballerina EDI schema: